Setting a Great Example of Workplace Culture

 When you ask this question, it forces your employees to truly consider what your company’s values are.
 This will push them to actively look for ways that the values you share are showing up in their daily tasks.
 Hopefully, they’ll be able to come up with some great examples.

 However, if there are values that people consistently aren’t recognizing at work, it could be that you should focus on them more.
-If you notice that most people aren’t seeing the empathy value in their daily work lives, it will let you know that empathy should be a primary focus for improving workplace culture.
+If you notice that most people aren’t seeing the value of empathy in their daily work lives, it will let you know that empathy should be a primary focus for improving workplace culture.

 What Improvements Would You Like to See?